rgsf2025/sqlcipher-jdbc/README.md

 3. Create libsqlitejdbc.so
 	a) Copy C:\Tools\sqlcipher-jdbc to <your-folder>/tools/sqlcipher-jdbc folder
-	# all make files are modified appropriately to copy the appropriate files from sqlcipher folder
+	Note: all make files are modified appropriately to copy the appropriate files from sqlcipher folder make clean
-	make clean
 	make Linux64